 In my order, there were Dum Gosht Biryani (INR 451) and Lazeez Bhuna Murgh Biryani (INR 363).
-Aside from this, is there another surprise order which you will find soon.
+Aside from this, is there another surprise order you will find soon.

 Kolkata biryani lovers will be disappointed about the high amount of spices in this and the absence of potato.
 The biggest disappointment is the quality of rice.
 At this price range, it is expected to be prepared with only long-grain rice, and the rice was sticking to each other.
-Missed the fragrance of ghee and fat from meat to enhance the flavor of the rice.
+Missed the fragrance of ghee and fat from meat to enhance the flavour of the rice.

 Good: On-time delivery, royal packaging, freshly cooked and excellent meat quality